 Install GitHub Desktop

 GitHub Desktop helps the git user to perform the git-related tasks graphically.
-You can easily download the latest installer of this application for Ubuntu from github.com.
-You have to install and configure this application after download to use it.
+You can easily download the latest version installer of this application for Ubuntu from github.com.
+You have to install and configure this application in order to use it after downloading.
 You can also check the tutorial for installing GitHub Desktop on Ubuntu to know the installation process properly.

 Create a GitHub account